ayrtonm/gb-emu/README.md

 # gb-emu
 ![demo](https://github.com/ayrtonm/gb-emu/blob/master/demo.gif)
 This is a gameboy emulator started in 2013 as a personal project to learn about computer architecture.
-After years of on and off (mostly off) development it now works well enough to run some games though it is still a work in progress.
+After years of on and off (mostly off) development it now works well enough to run many games though it is still a work in progress.
 Currently the display and keypad are the only implemented I/O peripherals (no sound yet).
 Memory bank switching (required for ROMs larger than 32 kB) is implemented for a few common memory bank controllers.
-The processor is currently emulated like an interpreter that decodes opcodes one at a time.
-This works well, but I'm also working on a dynamic recompilation option using LLVM to learn about just-in-time (JIT) compilation.
+The processor currently works by decoding and interpreting opcodes one at a time, but a dynamic recompiler (dynarec) version is in the works.
+The dynarec uses [LibJIT](https://www.gnu.org/software/libjit/) to compile continuous sequences of gameboy opcodes into executable native code.
+This version is mainly a way to learn to about just-in-time (JIT) compilation since the interpreted cpu is more than fast enough and many components are shared between the two versions.

 ## Features
-- video display
-- keypad input
-- memory bank switching for MBC1, MBC2, MBC3
-- internal timer and real-time clock registers
+- fully-functional display and keyboard input
-- interrupts
+- reads an optional configuration file for display and keyboard settings
+- automatically loads and saves external RAM to a file
+- save and reload the emulator states at any point
 - option to dump contents of addressable memory to a file on exit (for debugging)
+- memory bank switching for MBC1, MBC2, MBC3 (partially implemented for MBC5)

 ## Building
 Install SDL2.
 Run `make`.